Tetris (Spectrum HoloByte): Development

-Alexey Pajitnov (pictured in 2024) was the creator of Tetris.
+Alexey Pajitnov (pictured in 2024), the creator of Tetris.

 Tetris was created by Alexey Pajitnov in the Soviet Union.
 Pajitnov wanted to export Tetris, but had no knowledge of the business world.
 His superiors in the Academy of Sciences of the Soviet Union were not necessarily happy with the success of the game, since they had not intended such a creation from the research team.
 Furthermore, copyright law of the Soviet Union created a state monopoly on import and export of copyrighted works, and the Soviet researchers were not allowed to sell their creations.
 Pajitnov asked his supervisor Victor Brjabrin, who had knowledge of the world outside the Soviet Union, to help him publish Tetris.
 Pajitnov offered to transfer the rights of the game to the Academy, and was delighted to receive a non-compulsory remuneration from Brjabrin through this deal.

 In 1986, Brjabrin sent a copy of Tetris to the Hungarian game publisher Novotrade.
 From there, copies of the game began circulating via floppy disks throughout Hungary and as far as Poland.
-Robert Stein, an international software salesman for the London-based firm Andromeda Software, saw the game's commercial potential during a visit to Hungary in June 1986.
+Robert Stein, an international software salesman and owner of the London-based firm Andromeda Software, saw the game's commercial potential during a visit to Hungary in June 1986.
 After an indifferent response from the Academy, Stein contacted Pajitnov and Brjabrin by fax to obtain the license rights.
 The researchers expressed interest in forming an agreement with Stein via fax, but they were unaware that this fax communication could be considered a legal contract in the Western world; Stein began to approach other companies to produce the game.